OriyanGoren/Hadasim_HomeWork/README.md

 - I used another file called 'ContactIndex.js' inside the 'Contact' folder, which has all the functions that happen because of some API call and they contain the required queries.

 - To see that the API call was successful:

-*If it was a POST call - I used the res.send("attendant added successfully") and it appeared in PostMan, plus I could check that a row was indeed added to the tables.
+*If it was a POST - I used the res.send("attendant added successfully") and it appeared in PostMan, plus I could check that a row was indeed added to the tables.

-*If it was a GET call - by res.send(result), I received in PostMan the Json array that contains the relevant answer to the get I was looking for.
+*If it was a GET - by res.send(result), I received in PostMan the Json array that contains the relevant answer to the get I was looking for.

 # Part B
 I wrote the second part of the homework here in a folder named: "Part B", inside it there are 2 txt files of the two sections.